 (Diminution in the body’s response to a drug after continued use)

-- Need to increase amount taken to achieve same effect in body
+- Need to increase the amount taken to achieve the same effect in the body

-- The same amount taken do not have the same effect anymore because body got used to the amount.
+- The exact amount taken does not have the same effect anymore because it got used to the amount.

 (Discontinuation of the use of an addictive substance.
 The physiological and mental readjustment that accompanies such discontinuation.)

-- Person display withdrawal symptoms when substance is not taken anymore.
+- Person display withdrawal symptoms when a substance is not taken anymore.

-- Person uses a replacement substance to mask or prevent withdrawal symptoms
+- A person uses a replacement substance to mask or prevent withdrawal symptoms.

 3. Increase in use

-The substance is often taken in larger amounts or over a longer period than was intended.
+The substance is often taken in more significant amounts or over a more extended period than was intended.

 4. Constant Struggle to control/cut down

-There is a persistent desire or unsuccessful efforts to cut down or control substance abuse.
+There is a persistent desire or unsuccessful efforts to cut down or prevent substance abuse.

 5. Life organised to sustain addiction

-A great deal of time is spend in activities necessary to obtain the substance (such as visiting multiple doctors or driving long distances.)
+A great deal of time is spent in activities necessary to obtain the substance (such as visiting multiple doctors or driving long distances.)